Gallicolumba

-Gallicolumba is a mid-sized genus of ground-dwelling doves (family Columbidae) which occur in rainforests on the Philippines.
+Gallicolumba is a mid-sized genus of ground-dwelling doves (family Columbidae), most of which occur in rainforests on the Philippines.
 Local name 'punay' which is a general term for pigeons and doves.
-They are not closely related to the American ground doves (genus Columbina and related genera).
+They are not closely related to the American ground doves genus (Columbina and related genera).
 Rather, the present genus is closest to the thick-billed ground pigeon.

-This genus includes the bleeding-hearts known from the Philippines.
-Most are named for their vivid-red patch on the breast, which looks startlingly like a bleeding wound in some species and has reminded naturalists of a dagger stab.
+The Filipino species are known as bleeding-hearts due to their vivid-red patch on the breast, which looks startlingly like a bleeding wound in some species and has reminded naturalists of a dagger stab.
 The diet of doves of this genus consists of fruits and seed.

 Systematics and extinctions

 Gallicolumba might be ranked as a (very small) subfamily, but the available data suggests that they are better considered part of a quite basal radiation of Columbidae which consists of many small and often bizarre lineages (e.g. Goura and Otidiphaps which are ecologically convergent to Galliformes, and maybe even the famous didines (Raphinae).